AhmedNasserabdelkareem/PlayWithStreams/README.md

 *Dashboard*

-- From smartera\main.java file : You Can Choose any Month to start the Dashboard passing The Month Number as a parameter to WebsocketController in addition to Path of LocalHost:9000
+- From stream\test\main.java file : You Can Choose any Month to start the Dashboard passing The Month Number as a parameter to WebsocketController in addition to Path of LocalHost:9000

 ![](/screenshots/main.PNG)